I'll be adding more sections to this as I think of things. It's harder to say what things just make a game "click" for me, unfortunately.

 Weird that in future games it cropped up again...

 It should come as no surprise to you if you're on this website that I've looked at a lot of metroidvania maps.
-Some are great, setting a gold standard for quality of life (like Prince of Persia: The Lost Crown's screenshot map system, now being integrated into games from other devs) or useful features (like the way Ender Magnolia iterated on the one — potentially only? — feature that people liked about Ender Lilies' map — the changing room border colour when you've found everything in that room).
+Some are great, setting a gold standard for quality of life (like Prince of Persia: The Lost Crown's memory screenshot system, now being integrated into games from other devs) or useful features (like the way Ender Magnolia iterated on the one — potentially only? — feature that people liked about Ender Lilies' map — the changing room border colour when you've found everything in that room).

 Some people have taken this to mean that I dislike grid-based map systems which is not true.
 I find grid-based map systems very cathartic, ticking off square after square, but they only work for very specific styles of game world — generally if there’s only one thing to find in any grid square they work fine, but if they try and represent more complex rooms with multiple things to find, they aren’t as good.